dhis2/dhis2-docs/src/developer/web-api/tracker.md

 Currently, there are six selection modes available: *SELECTED, CHILDREN, DESCENDANTS, CAPTURE, ACCESSIBLE, and ALL*.

-1. **SELECTED**: as the name implies, all operations initiated by the requesting API are narrowed down to the chosen organization unit in the request.
+1. **SELECTED**: as the name implies, all operations initiated by the requesting API are narrowed down to the chosen organisation unit in the request.
-2. **CHILDREN**: under this mode, the organization unit scope is constructed using the selected organization unit and its immediate children, i.e., the organization units at the level below.
+2. **CHILDREN**: under this mode, the organisation unit scope is constructed using the selected organisation unit and its immediate children, i.e., the organisation units at the level below.
-3. **DESCENDANTS**: in this mode, the selected organization unit and everything underneath it, encompassing not only the immediate children but all descendants, constitute the data operation universe.
+3. **DESCENDANTS**: in this mode, the selected organisation unit and everything underneath it, encompassing not only the immediate children but all descendants, constitute the data operation universe.
-4. **CAPTURE**: the data capture organization units associated with the current user and all descendants, encompassing all organization units in the sub-hierarchy.
+4. **CAPTURE**: the data capture organisation units associated with the current user and all descendants, encompassing all organisation units in the sub-hierarchy.
-5. **ACCESSIBLE**: technically, returns everything in the user's tracker search organization units.
-In practice, if a user lacks search organization units, the system defaults to the data capture scope.
+5. **ACCESSIBLE**: technically, returns everything in the user's tracker search organisation units.
+In practice, if a user lacks search organisation units, the system defaults to the data capture scope.
 As the capture scope is mandatory, we ensure that a user always has at least one universe.
 6. **ALL**: shall be used by authorized users only.
-The term "ALL" logically refers to the entire organization unit available in the system for users having the authority *ALL* (super users).
-For users with the authority *F_TRACKED_ENTITY_INSTANCE_SEARCH_IN_ALL_ORGUNITS*, is equivalent to "ACCESSIBLE" organization units.
+The term "ALL" logically refers to the entire organisation unit available in the system for users having the authority *ALL* (super users).
+For users with the authority *F_TRACKED_ENTITY_INSTANCE_SEARCH_IN_ALL_ORGUNITS*, is equivalent to "ACCESSIBLE" organisation units.
 For non authorized users, an exception will be raised.

 The first three, *SELECTED*, *CHILDREN* and *DESCENDANTS* expect an organisation unit to be supplied in the request, while the last three, *CAPTURE*, *ACCESSIBLE* and *ALL* don't expect it and in fact the request will fail if an organisation unit is provided.